BonnieDoug/AuditApp/Documentation/NamingConventions.md

-<h1>"Audit App / SolutionMVC / SolutionORM" Naming conventions document</h1>
+<h1>"Audit App / SolutionMVC / SolutionORM" Naming conventions and other documentation.</h1>

 <p>
-    This document is intended to outline the various naming conventions used in the listed projects.
-Some aspects of the code will not function if these conventions are not adhered to, whereas other conventions are simply for continuity.
+    This document is intended to outline the various naming conventions used in the listed projects and also provide a basic understanding of how things work.
+    Some aspects of the framework code will not function if these conventions are not adhered to, whereas other conventions are simply for continuity and readability.
+    Where possible it is encouraged you stick to the conventions in order to make the code more future proofed, if all in house developers stick to these rules when new people join us they won't be flying so blind.
 </p>

 <p>
     I'll keep it as short and as simple as possible because no one likes reading endless lines of shit.